13w13/weiss-gruber/README.md

 ## About the Project

-This site was created to preserve and share the artistic legacy of Jeannette Weiss-Gruber, who dedicated her life to the art of stained glass.
+This site was created to share the artistic journey of Jeannette Weiss Gruber, who dedicated her life to the art of stained glass.
 The website features:

 - **Biography**: Her life, training, and artistic approach
 - **Catalogue Raisonné**: A comprehensive collection of her preferred works with high-quality images